 David Lynch and Mark Frost took a huge gamble with Dale Cooper’s fate in the premiere.
 It would have been very easy for them to use a deus ex machina to restore Cooper moments after his posesssion and get back to the old premise of the show.
 They could have done it all off-camera but instead, this season is about Cooper’s journey back to Twin Peaks from The Black Lodge.
 The ‘big bad’ of the series is his evil doppleganger.
 Fascinating for fans of the show.

 As previously mentioned, this season is a lot more ominous and intentionally undecipherable.
 In the original run of the show, there were frequent moments where Lynch was being deliberately obscure.
 The story journeyed into the typical Lynchian confusion.
-Perhaps he zooms in on a seemingly inocuous object with throbbing music in the background.
+An example being close-ups of a seemingly innocuous object with throbbing music in the background.
 Other times, characters are speaking in a broken-up, guarded way that lacks explanation.
 In the premiere for season 3, this lasted for the duration.

 Not only that, we get a far darker, more omonious tone this time around.
 The themes and the story, if it were possible, are much more serious.
 With it, the show becomes much more explicit.
 I found the scene in which a spirit comes out of the glass box particularly unnerving.
 Nevertheless, it was fascinating and I loved how the box came back into play later on.